ColinLii/CC-FJpy/README.md

-# CC-FJpy: A Python Package for seismic ambient noise cross-correlation and the frequency-Bessel transform method
+# CC-FJpy: A Python Package for seismic ambient noise cross-correlation (CC) and the frequency-Bessel transform (FJ)  method

 ## Copyright